Sasural Simar Ka: Plot

-Khushi, who wants revenge for her sister's death, Amisha, marries Siddhant and Prem's cousin, Sankalp.
+Khushi, who wants revenge for her sister's death, Anisha, marries Siddhant and Prem's cousin, Sankalp.
 Roli tries to expose the truth about Khushi but fails every time.
 Only Manoranjan believes Khushi is lying.
 Simar tells Roli to leave the house because everyone in the family believes that Roli is lying.
 Simar finds out that Khushi sold all her jewellery and replaced them with fake gold jewellery.
 Khushi tells her boyfriend Veeru to unlock the lock and steal the fake gold jewellery.
 Simar sees this and tries to snatch the bag from Veeru but falls down the stairs.
 As a result of this, Simar has a miscarriage.
 Khushi becomes the surrogate mother of Prem and Simar's child and blackmails Simar to sign the property papers.
 At Khushi's birthday party, Khushi is exposed about her reality to the whole family and was arrested by the police but Mata Ji took back the case and is spared by the police.
 Khushi gives birth to their daughter, Anjali, and grabs Bharadwajs' property with her lover, Veeru.
 Roli seduces Veeru and manages to retrieve the property papers.
 Enraged, Veeru shoots Simar, but she survives from coma and later Veeru kidnaps Roli and drives her off the cliff along with himself.
 Meanwhile, Naina has a crush on Siddhant and she pretends to be pregnant with his child after drugging him at a party.
 Simar, Sujata, Rajendra, Mausiji, Mataji and other family members reprimand Siddhant for having cheated on Roli.
 However, Prem proves his brother's innocence.
 Roli has lost all her memory and eventually Veeru makes her believe her name is Vidya and Veeru, as Vikram, is her husband.
 However, Simar finds out Roli and makes her regain her memories.
 Then Veeru shoots Roli and she is presumed dead.
 A doppelganger of Roli, Jhumki, is hired to return the property to the Bharadwaj family's name.
 They manage to expel Khushi and Veeru from the house.
 Veeru blackmails Jhumki by kidnapping her brother to kill Simar, but Jhumki tries to save her secretly every time.
 Finally, Jhumki is able to get back her brother with the help of police in a mysterious palace in the Bharadwaj name.
 Simar also discovers Roli alive, who was tortured and imprisoned in the palace.